heroku/kafka-demo/README.md

-# Example Product Analytics System
+# Example Product/User Analytics System Using Apache Kafka, AWS RedShift, and Metabase

-This is an example of a system that captures a large stream of product usage data, or events.
+This is an example of a system that captures a large stream of product usage data, or events, and provides both real-time data visualization and SQL-based data analytics.
 The stream of events is captured by [Apache Kafka](https://kafka.apache.org/) and made available to other downstream consumers.
 In this example, there are two downstream consumers of the data.
 The data flowing through Kafka can be viewed in near real-time using a web-based data visualization app.
 The other consumer stores all the data in [AWS RedShift](https://aws.amazon.com/redshift/), a relational database that Amazon describes as "a fast, scalable data warehouse."
 Then we can query and visualize the data in RedShift from a SQL-compliant analytics tool.
 This example uses [Metabase deployed to Heroku](https://elements.heroku.com/buttons/metabase/metabase-deploy).
 [Metabase](https://www.metabase.com/) is an open-source analytics tool used by many organizations, large and small.

-**This entire system can be deployed in 15 minutes -- most of that time spent waiting for Heroku and AWS to provision services.**
+**This entire system can be deployed in 15 minutes -- most of that time spent waiting for Heroku and AWS to provision services -- and it requires very little ongoing operational maintenance.**

 Here's an overview of how the system works.